tcmacdonald/intro-to-javascript/class1.md

       console.log('You have negative bananas??');
     }

 ---

 ## If/Else Statement

-You can use else to perform an alternative action if the "if" fails
+Use `else` to perform an alternative action&hellip;

     var bananas = 5;
     if (bananas > 3){